Inspirations

 Aubrey Beardsley and Alphonse Mucha as well as fine art sources, all

 spiced with wit and a sense of playfulness.
-This
+Dealers and collectors have

 created a lucrative market for psychedelic posters in recent years.